Today, we’re going to cover everything you need to know to prepare for product manager interviews at Google.

 3.4 Practice with experienced PM interviewers

-Finally, you should also try to practice with experienced PM interviewers as they’ll be able to give you much more accurate feedback than friends and peers.
+Finally, you should also try to practice product manager mock interviews with expert ex-interviewers, as they’ll be able to give you much more accurate feedback than friends and peers.
 If you know a Product Manager who can help you, that's fantastic!
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies like Google.
-Learn more and start scheduling sessions today.
+Learn more about how an interview coach can give you an advantage, or simply start scheduling sessions today.